-In 2017, the Airport is considering pricing based on the size of aircraft and increasing prices during peak periods of air traffic and out of curfew.
-Future plans include for pilots and aircraft operators to pay a higher premium from Memorial Day to Labor Day, and from December 15 to January 15.
+The Airport adjusts landing and service prices based on the size of aircraft and increases those prices during peak periods of air traffic.
+Pilots and aircraft operators pay a higher premium from Memorial Day to Labor Day, and from December 15 to January 15.